Day Center

 Project background

-A new day center at 2020 Pacific St. will operate year-round to serve community members who are experiencing homelessness in Bellingham.
+A new day center is proposed to operate at 2020 Pacific St. year-round to serve community members who are experiencing homelessness in Bellingham.

 The day center – a City-owned building – will provide a safe, welcoming indoor space during daytime hours where people can access restrooms, basic needs support, housing-focused case management, and connections to behavioral health and other community resources.